-The following steps describe how to create a locator using the Create Address Locator geoprocessing tool:
+The following steps describe how to create a locator using the Create Locator geoprocessing tool:

-- In the Geoprocessing pane, click the Toolboxes option.
+- In the Geoprocessing pane, click the Toolboxes tab.

-- Click the Geocoding Tools option from the list of geoprocessing toolboxes.
+- Click Geocoding Tools from the list of geoprocessing toolboxes.

-- Click the Create Address Locator tool from the list of geocoding tools.
+- Click the Create Locator tool from the list of geocoding tools.

-- Once the Create Address Locator tool opens in the Geoprocessing pane, click the Address Locator Style drop-down list, and choose the locator style that you want to base your locator on.
+- Once the Create Locator tool opens in the Geoprocessing pane, click the Role drop-down list, and choose the role on which you want to base your locator.